ember-learn/guides-source/guides/release/components-update/conditional-content.md

 </aside>
 ```

-You can then use the argument to add the active state to the received message
+We can then use the argument to add the active state to the received message
 avatar, and omit it from the sent message avatar.

 ```handlebars {data-filename="app/components/received-message/avatar.hbs"}